-**REMEMBER TO ADD a 5-10mm sewing allowance** and to “nip” your seems at the pointy bits, so it easier to turn the fabric right side round.
+**REMEMBER TO ADD a 5-10mm seam allowance** and to “nip” your seams at the pointy bits, so it easier to turn the fabric right side round.
 But am sure most of you are familiar with these tricks!**

-AND another tip: remember the “side of the dog” needs to be cut onces, then flipped over and cut again – so you have two pieces of fabric facing opposite directions!
+AND another tip: remember the “side of the dog” needs to be cut once, then flipped over and cut again – so you have two pieces of fabric facing opposite directions!

 Please note: I am not a graphic designer, nor am I competent in editing skills, so the pattern itself, is ahem, mediocre in scanning quality – sorry – but it works JUST FINE to make lovely Dog Door Stops!

 Please note 2: At the time of writing, I had been sewing on my sewing machine a year or two.
 So I feel I am very much that my sewing skills are that of a beginner or at best intermediate sewing machine user… Sewing definitely isn’t my strength, but I like to do it every so often!
 I am not a pattern creator or writer, nor am I a skilled sewer…. which means, I fiddled what I did.
 I have shared HOW I sewed our door stop, but you may find a cleverer way of doing so.
 When my lovely reader tested it, she agreed with my “methodology”.
 See the last page in the PDF for the “assembly”.

 - I upcycled my husband’s crazy tartan trousers!